Reconstructing the metric in group field theory: Conclusion

 We found that the canonically conjugate momentum of the clock field is conserved in time, as it must be from the Klein--Gordon equation.
 Interestingly, only half of the possible space of initial conditions leads to an effective Lorentzian metric, with the other half leading to a Euclidean signature metric instead.
-This observation seems compatible with the fact that spacetime signature is not built into the GFT formalism at the fundamental level, but should be considered to be emergent.
+This observation seems compatible with the fact that the basic assumptions we have made about the GFT model itself (choice of compact gauge group, neglecting interactions) would in principle be compatible with either Lorentzian or Euclidean models for quantum gravity.
 Moreover, the metric signature would be invisible if (as in almost all of the past work) one only has access to a Friedmann equation, which can take a very similar form in Euclidean or Lorentzian signature.
-(At the level of perturbations, the spacetime signature can of course be inferred from the equations of motion; here the work of \cite{Marchetti:2021gcv,Jercher:2023nxa} similarly finds that the effective signature depends on initial conditions.)
+(At the level of perturbations, the spacetime signature can of course be inferred from the equations of motion; here the work of \cite{Marchetti:2021gcv,Jercher:2023nxa} similarly finds that the effective signature depends on initial conditions, rather than being determined by choices such as whether one uses compact or non-compact gauge groups.)
 We also found an effective Friedmann equation that agrees with the previous GFT literature for models with a single massless scalar field; it agrees with general relativity (coupled to a single scalar field) at late times, and resolves the singularity by a bounce.
 We find a relation between the number operator and the effective scale factor that differs from the literature, namely $\ev{N} \propto a^4$ instead of $\ev{N} \propto a^3$.
 Oscillating modes would give a contribution to the effective scale factor for which $a^4$ can take negative values.
 Therefore, it seems that such modes can only appear in conjunction with one or more squeezed modes.